-For example, an average caloric expenditure of 9.4 cal/min was recorded in male weightlifters during a 1-week introductory stage of training defined by a moderate- to high-volume of moderate- to high- intensity lifts.
+For example, an average caloric expenditure of 9.4 cal/min was recorded in male weightlifters during a 1-week introductory stage of training defined by moderate- to high-volume of moderate- to high-intensity lifts.
 This value is comparable with the metabolic cost observed by high-volume circuit-style resistance exercise.

 Furthermore, the training type alone produced a weekly energy expenditure of 3933 cal.

-In another study an experimental group was trained similarly to olympic weightlifters for eight weeks.
-The result,there was a decrease of 6 percent body fat and an increase of 4 percent muscle.
+In another study, an experimental group was trained similarly to Olympic weightlifters for eight weeks.
+The result was a decrease of 6 percent body fat and an increase of 4 percent muscle.

 We Use The Latest Fitness Technology.

-The FBX training program is incredible all by itself but we wanted to further improve upon it by using the latest fitness technology to provide even more superior results.
-With the aid of technology we can:
+The FBX training program is incredible all by itself, but we wanted to improve it by using the latest fitness technology to provide even more superior results.
+With the aid of technology, we can: